sharpvik/sema/README.md

 Where `SCOPE` tells you about the scope of changes, `MESSAGE` summarises those in a concise way, and `TYPE` is a short label from the following:

-- `Feat`: new feature for the user
+- `feat`: new feature for the user
-- `Fix`: bug fix for the user
+- `fix`: bug fix for the user
-- `Docs`: changes to the documentation
+- `docs`: changes to the documentation
-- `Style`: formatting with no production code change
+- `style`: formatting with no production code change
-- `Refactor`: refactoring production code
+- `refactor`: refactoring production code
-- `Test`: adding missing tests, refactoring tests
+- `test`: adding missing tests, refactoring tests
-- `Chore`: updating grunt tasks
+- `chore`: updating grunt tasks

-> You can see the list of these labels with explanations using `sema -help`.
+> You can see the list of these labels with explanations using `sema --help`.

 ## Installation